Chocolate Pecan Pie

 Need the recipe for the best chocolate pecan pie?
 This pie recipe makes all others pale in comparison.
 A pie filling made with melted chocolate and loaded with pecans in a rich buttery homemade pie crust.

 Chocolate and pecans are a match made in heaven.
-Pecan pie is sweet, so, it isn't surprising that adding melted chocolate to the pecan pie is a complete game-changer.
+Pecan pie is sweet, so it isn’t surprising that adding melted chocolate to the pecan pie is a complete game-changer.
 And, the best thing about this is that you can use dark or bittersweet chocolate, which cuts down on the sweetness.

 Why is this the best pecan pie